-How do visual arts influence our views of the world?
-Anchor Standard: 8.
-Interpreting intent and meaning.
-(Response nd) People gain insights into meanings of artworks by engaging in the process of art criticism.
+People gain insights into meanings of artworks by engaging in the process of art criticism.
 What is the value of engaging in the process of art criticism?
 How can the viewer "read" a work of art as text?
 How does knowing and using visual art vocabulary help us understand and interpret works of art?
 Anchor Standard: 9.
 Applying criteria to evaluate products.
 (Respond) People evaluate art based on various criteria.
 How does one determine criteria to evaluate a work of art?
 How and why might criteria vary?
 How is a personal preference different from an evaluation?
 Anchor Standard: 10.
-Synthesizing and relating knowledge a nd personal experiences to create products.
+Synthesizing and relating knowledge and personal experiences to create products.
 (Connect) Through art-making, people make meaning by investigating and developing awareness of perceptions, knowledge, and experiences.
 How does engaging in creating art enrich people's lives?
 How does making art attune people to their surroundings?
 How do people contribute to awareness and understanding of their lives and the lives of their communities through artmaking?
 Anchor Standard: 11.
-Relating artistic ideas and works within understanding.
-(Connect) n societal, cultural, and historical contexts to deepen People develop ideas and understandings of society, culture, and history through their interactions with and analysis of art.
-Artists synthesize knowledge (personal, societal, cultural, and historical) and life experiences to recognize and identify the thoughts, feelings, and perspectives of others.
-How does art help us understand the lives of people of different times, places, and cultures?
+Relating artistic ideas and works within societal, cultural, and historical contexts to deepen understanding.
+(Connect) People develop ideas and understandings of society, culture, and history through their interactions with and analysis of art.
+Artists synthesize knowledge (personal, societal, cultural, How does art help us understand the lives of people of different times, places, and cultures?
 How is art used to impact the views of a society?
 How does art preserve aspects of life?